 Job market in Qatar

-Qatar appeals to workers from all over the world, illustrated by the facts that most of Qatar’s residents are foreigners and jobs abound across both public and private institutions.
+Qatar appeals to workers from all over the world, illustrated by the fact that most of Qatar’s residents are foreigners and jobs abound across both public and private institutions.

-The petrochemical sector has been the largest magnet to expats, though this is slowly changing.
+The petrochemical sector has been the largest drawcard for expats, though this is slowly changing.
 The Qatari monarchy has stressed economic diversification and growth in other industries.
-Construction and real estate continue to grow and there has been massive investment in improving infrastructure and the tourism sector in anticipation of the 2022 FIFA World Cup.
+Construction and real estate continue to grow, and there has been massive investment in improving infrastructure and the tourism sector for the 2022 FIFA World Cup.

-Over 1.5 million jobs are open to foreign employees in Qatar and this is expected to increase as the expat job market expands, not only for 2022, but for many years that follow.
+Over 1.5 million jobs are open to foreign employees in Qatar, and this is expected to increase as the expat job market expands.

-It is important to note that Qatar, like other Gulf countries, has a plan to develop its local workforce by improving education and training, and this national strategy is called Qatarisation.
-A Qatari national with equally strong qualifications and performance ratings is likely to be given priority over an expatriate.
+That said, prospective expats should be aware of Qatarisation, whereby a Qatari national with equally strong qualifications and performance ratings is likely to be given priority over an expatriate.
 Qatarisation also explains the lengthy work permit process.

-Qatarisation is largely in the energy and industrial sector, yet this is no cause for alarm for expats.
-Qatar highly values skilled foreign employees who can contribute to these sectors and also aid in training and upscaling the local workforce.
+Qatarisation is most prevalent in the energy and industrial sector, yet this shouldn’t be cause for alarm for skilled expats.
+Qatar highly values foreign employees with the right expertise, who can contribute to these sectors and also aid in training and upscaling the local workforce.

 Finding a job in Qatar

-To work in Qatar, expats will need a work permit, and for this, they have to secure a job before arriving in the country.
+To work in Qatar, expats will need a work permit, for which they have to secure a job before arriving in the country.

 Job seekers have a wealth of resources at their disposal.
-Social media platforms such as Facebook are useful, not only for finding a job but also for reaching out to expats in Qatar.
+Social media platforms such as LinkedIn and Facebook are useful, not only for finding a job but also for reaching out to other expats in Qatar.

-Qatari, Arab and international online job portals are great, such as LinkedIn, Monster Gulf, Bayt.com, Indeed, Gulf Talent and ILoveQatar.net.
+Qatari, Arab and international online job portals are great, such as Monster Gulf, Bayt.com, Indeed, Gulf Talent and ILoveQatar.net.
 Job listings are also available in Gulf Times, Qatar Tribune and The Peninsula newspapers.
 The Hukoomi portal and the Ministry of Administrative Development, Labour and Social Affairs website can also be very useful.

-While online job platforms are a good starting point, networking, making connections and being friendly can work in an expats favour.
-It’s often more about who you know than what you know.
-That said, the culture of ‘wasta’ has been linked to issues of nepotism and corruption in the past, and relatives or friends have been favoured over someone else with greater experience.
-So while networking is useful, do be aware of both the pros and cons.
+While online job platforms are a good starting point, networking and making personal connections can also work in an expat’s favour; it’s often more about who they know than what they know.
+That said, the culture of ‘wasta’ (loosely, ‘who you know’) has been linked to issues of nepotism and corruption in the past, and relatives or friends have been favoured over someone else with greater experience.
+So, while networking is useful, do be aware of both the pros and cons.

-International recruitment agencies and relocation firms are a good option, though be sure to do independent research on the jobs these agencies promote.
-There have been reports of recruitment agencies overselling jobs, mainly to lower-skilled job seekers, and inflating the expected wages – when these expats arrive, their reality has not been as promising.
+International recruitment agencies and relocation firms are a good option, but expats should always do independent research on the jobs these agencies promote.
+There have been reports of recruitment agencies overselling jobs, mainly to lower-skilled job seekers, and inflating the expected wages.
+When these expats arrive, the reality is often not as promising as expected.

 Work culture in Qatar

 Working in Qatar is not without its challenges.
 The salary packages are attractive and tax-free living is tempting, but employees in Qatar work notoriously long hours to earn their riyals.
-Working hours without overtime pay are 48 hours a week though only 36 hours during Ramadan.
+The workweek is usually 48 hours a week, though only 36 hours during Ramadan.
 A typical workweek is usually from Sunday to Thursday with Friday and Saturday off.
 That said, some businesses do open on Fridays, in which case they usually only work half days on Thursday.

 Though expats from across the world bring their cultures into the workplace, culture shock in Qatar may be experienced.
-It's important to understand that Islam is the predominant religion and so associated values hold strong in business settings.
+It's important to understand that Islam is the predominant religion, and associated values hold strong in business settings.